-But here is the thing, there is no way to judge whether ‘all things are equal’ when comparing two specific trauma events, one due to natural causes the other due to human action.
-As the saying goes, this is comparing apples to oranges, or carrots to cucumbers, or asparagus to onions.
+But here is the thing, there is no way to judge whether ‘all things are equal’ when comparing two specific trauma events, one due to natural causes and the other due to human action.
+As the saying goes, this is comparing apples to oranges, carrots to cucumbers, or asparagus to onions.
 You get the idea.

 As Goenjian noted in that same article “One form of trauma does not necessarily cause more severe PTSD than the other.
 The severity depends upon the intensity of the trauma, the individual, how many times the traumatic event was repeated, and other factors.”

 There are four main things I want you to take away from the above discussion: